Sriharsha-hatwar/BasicBERT/readme.md

 utils/: Utility functions and scripts for data processing and model evaluation.

-results/: Directory for storing evaluation results and metrics.

 To run the experiments, please make sure the data needed for running, which is available at https://huggingface.co/datasets/liyucheng/vua20/tree/main